sierracheng/TECHIN514_W24/Lab2_component-selection/README.md

   - Screenshot of the exported BOM spreadsheet, with values filled in
   - A picture of your board
   - Link to github repo of your ESP32 code
-  - Screenshot of the github repo of your ESP32 code
   - Screenshot of the serial output from your ESP32 (zeros are okay if you get a non-functioning board)